raml-org/webapi-parser/docs/migration-guide-java.md

 import org.raml.v2.api.RamlModelBuilder;
 import webapi.Raml10;

-new RamlModelBuilder().buildApi(ramlFile);
+// Create a model from File instance new RamlModelBuilder().buildApi(ramlFile);
 // Not supported

-new RamlModelBuilder().buildApi(reader, ramlLocation);
+// Create a model from Reader instance and a RAML file location (String) new RamlModelBuilder().buildApi(reader, ramlLocation);
 // Not supported

-new RamlModelBuilder().buildApi(ramlLocation);
+// Create a model by parsing a RAML file at a particular location new RamlModelBuilder().buildApi(ramlLocation);
 Raml10.parse(ramlLocation).get();
 Raml08.parse(ramlLocation).get();

+// Create a model by parsing RAML content string and assigning it a
+// custom location
 new RamlModelBuilder().buildApi(content, ramlLocation);
 Raml10.parse(content, ramlLocation).get();
 Raml08.parse(content, ramlLocation).get();